-It is pleasing to see the performance figures contained in this report with accident rates remaining low (apart from the increase in members of public), and with only one reportable accident during this six months period.
-There has also been a dramatic reduction in the number working days lost due work-related incidents.
+It is pleasing to see the performance figures contained in this report for accident rates are remaining low (apart from the increase in members of public), and with only two reportable accidents during the year.
+There has also been a further reduction in the number working days lost due to work-related incidents.

-The team continues to support the Council in the provision of corporate health and safety across all services within the Council to ensure the management of health and safety is embedded within the Council.
+The provision of an effective corporate health and safety service across all teams within the Council will continue, to ensure that the management of health and safety is embedded within the Council.